 The following links will take you to copies of the Demolition Permit Ordinance, with the amendments incorporated, and the newly adopted Maximum Building Size Bonuses Ordinance.

 - Chapter 15.52 – Demolition Permit Ordinance, with the recent amendments incorporated

 - Chapter 15.53 – Maximum Building Size Bonuses Ordinance – newly adopted

 The following links will take you to information regarding the Village Council’s discussion regarding how to encourage preservation of the historic and architecturally significant homes and its discussion of the current proposed code amendments.

 - January 12, 2021, Village Council Study Session– Discussion leading to proposed code amendments.

 - February 16, 2021, Village Council Meeting– Discussion of draft proposed code amendments.

 - March 2, 2021, Village Council Meeting– Public hearing on proposed code amendments.

 - March 16, 2021, Village Council Meeting- Adoption of proposed code amendments.

-If you have questions regarding the proposed amendments, please contact email David Schoon, Community Development Director, or call 847-716-3526.
+If you have questions regarding the amendments, please contact email David Schoon, Community Development Director, or call 847-716-3526.